YusakiDev/BetterView/README.md

 ## Usage

 On Paper servers, place the jar file in your `plugins` directory and restart your server.
-On Fabric, place the jar file in your `mods` directory and restart your server or client.
+On Fabric servers/clients, place the jar file in your `mods` directory and restart your server or client.
 By default, BetterView will configure a view distance of 32 chunks for each dimension.

 ### Configuration